SNOHOMISH —The city’s planned utility rate increases for the next five years generated negative responses at last week’s City Council meeting.

 Residents outside the city along the former water transmission line are being charged a higher rate structure than city residents.

-At the meeting, city administration emphasized it is false information that utility bills will triple by 2029.
-The information was seen in a letter to the editor in the Tribune and the Herald, and spread online.
+At the meeting, city administration emphasized it is false information that combined water and sewer bills* will triple by 2029.
+The information was seen in a letter to the editor in the Tribune and the Herald, and spread online, based on charts presented on pages 37 and 38 of the City Council Sept.
+17 agenda packet.

 The Tribune’s letters policy is that it does not conduct fact verifications on the contents of letters.
 The reason is to prevent going down a path of censoring letter writers based on the interpretation of facts used to give opinions.